Snow

 riding stance

-ways of standing on and riding a snowboard regular and goofy-foot:
+are two ways of standing on and riding a snowboard regular

 - To